Zenlytic/zenlytic-docs/docs/start_here.md

 pip install metrics-layer[snowflake]
 ```

+This will install the metrics-layer package with the connector for Snowflake.
+It will also give you access to the `ml` command line interface, which you'll use throughout the setup process.

 Then you'll run the init command to create your project structure.
 This will create folders and the `zenlytic_project.yml` file.
 ```
 ml init